adityapandey1998/ZendeskChallenge/README.md

-# Zendesk-Challenge
+# Zendesk Coding Challenge

-A CLI Based application using Node.js.
+A CLI Based application using Node.js that fetches and displays tickets.
 The Zendesk API is used to get tickets present in the account and is displayed in a tabular format

 ## Installations